MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/environment-construction-tips.md

     ![A screenshot of Project Settings for Mesh button which enables you to fully set up your project for Mesh.](../../media/build-your-basic-environment/004-project-settings-for-mesh-dialog.png)

 - You can't use UnityUI (uGUI) for custom UI.

-- You must use Text Mesh Pro for displaying text.

 - If you publish any materials, including things such as web pages or digital ads, that feature Unity Trademarks, they must carry a trademark notice.
 This notice can appear in credits, a footer, or other similar locations.
 For more information, see [Guidelines for Using Unity Trademarks](https://unity.com/legal/branding-trademarks).